isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-stripper-for-metal/index.md

 Motsenbocker Lift-off paint stripper is also an easy-to-use product, and hence the painter won't require to buy some extras besides this remover.
 The US-made remover is also manufactured using durable and high-quality materials and technology.

 Motsenbocker Lift-off will easily remove overspray, enamels, wood stains, latex paints, stencil paints, and lacquer from metal surfaces.
-This paint stripper can also be used on different surfaces like laminate, [metal garage door](https://pestpolicy.com/best-paint-for-metal-garage-door/), vehicles, brushes, trim, carpet, upholstery, tools, concrete, and bricks.
+This paint stripper can also be used on different surfaces like laminate, [metal garage door](https://pestpolicy.com/best-paint-for-metal-garage-door/),vehicles, brushes, trim, carpet, upholstery, tools, concrete, and bricks.

 The water-based paint remover has low VOC - which means that it's also eco-friendly - it's also Green-Cross Certified for even better performance.
 However, it'll keep the metal surface (including copper, steel, and aluminium) safe, and thus the latex-paint stripper is suitable for both epoxy and paint.
 Motsenbocker Lift-off will also be critical in cleaning your painting tools.